arshadvp2526/Amazon-Connect/introduction to amazon connect.md

 Supervisors can view real-time metrics and generate reports later.

-🧠 Bonus: You can add chatbots, schedule call-backs, or integrate the system with databases and CRMs to make it more intelligent.
+**Bonus:** You can add chatbots, schedule call-backs, or integrate the system with databases and CRMs to make it more intelligent.

-🔐 Security & Compliance
+**Security & Compliance**

 Amazon Connect leverages AWS’s enterprise-level security framework:

 End-to-end encryption